Program advisor: Matthew Ansfield

 Lawrence offers a 3-2 program in occupational therapy in conjunction with the School of Medicine of Washington University, St. Louis.
 Students spend three years of study at Lawrence and then continue for five semesters and two summers in the occupational therapy program at Washington University.
 After two semesters of successful study at Washington University, Lawrence awards the Bachelor of Arts degree.
 The student then continues for three more semesters and two summers at Washington University to earn the Master of Science in Occupational Therapy degree.
 Students who complete this program are prepared to address the prevention and treatment of physical or mental dysfunctions that impair people’s abilities to perform activities of daily life.
 Occupational therapists focus on the methods that permit individuals to engage in meaningful life activities.
 They also assist in modifying environments that make it possible for individuals to function at home, at work, and in the community.

-Lawrence students apply to the occupational therapy program of the School of Medicine, Washington University during the fall of the junior year and must meet the entrance requirements established by the occupational therapy program.
+Lawrence students apply to the occupational therapy program of the School of Medicine at Washington University during the fall of the junior year and must meet the entrance requirements established by the occupational therapy program.
 The Washington University School of Medicine is one of the finest in the country, and the occupational therapy program is competitive.
-A 3.000 Lawrence grade-point average is a minimum requirement but does not guarantee admission.
+A 3.250 Lawrence grade-point average is a minimum requirement but does not guarantee admission.
 Students who are admitted may apply for financial aid provided by Washington University.

-To complete the occupational therapy program, students must complete 162 units at Lawrence, meet General Education Requirements, and fulfill all requirements for a Lawrence major.
-Students also must fulfill the prerequisite course requirements for occupational therapy, as follows: BIOL 110, 140, and 242; one additional biology course (6 units) numbered 200 or above; one additional science course (6 units) chosen from physics, chemistry, biology, or neuroscience; PSYC 250 and 260; one course (6 units) chosen from among PHIL 100, PHIL 120, PHIL 320, PHIL 440, ECON 290, or GOV 495; two additional courses (12 units) chosen from the social sciences; and MATH 107.
+To complete the occupational therapy program, students must complete 162 units at Lawrence, meet general education requirements, and fulfill all requirements for a Lawrence major.
+Students also must fulfill the prerequisite course requirements for occupational therapy as follows: BIOL 130, 150, and 242; one additional biology course (6 units) numbered 200 or above; one additional science course (6 units) chosen from physics, chemistry, biology, or neuroscience; PSYC 250 and 260; one course (6 units) chosen from among PHIL 100, PHIL 120, PHIL 320, PHIL 440, or ECON 290; two additional courses (12 units) chosen from the social sciences; and STAT 107.
 Completing Lawrence requirements and the prerequisite requirements will require careful planning, which must begin early in the Lawrence career.
 Students interested in this program should talk with their faculty advisors not later than the beginning of the sophomore year.
-Students should coordinate their plans with Students should coordinate their plans with the program advisor as well.
+Students should coordinate their plans with the program advisor as well.